 The original 280 acres (1.1 km2) of land where CYO Camp Rancho Framasa is located was donated by Bert Dingley in 1946.
 Dingley was the first champion of the organization that would later become involved with Indy Car Racing.
 Dingley donated the land to the Catholic Archdiocese of Indianapolis to be used as a summer camp for the youth of the Church.
 His one stipulation was that the camp be named Rancho Framasa.
 He created the word Framasa by combining the first two letters of his daughters names.
 (FRAncis, MArgaret, and SAmuela.)
 All three are still living and attended the camp's 60th anniversary celebration at the Indianapolis Colts Complex in 2006.
 Portions of the camp also were a part of the original army installation Camp Atterbury.
 The old dining hall is a remnant of these days.
 It was built to be able to withstand the tanks which were tested in the surrounding hills.
 Old tank parts can still be found on occasion.

-The past 20 years camp has been directed by Kevin & Angi Sullivan.
+The past 30 plus years CYO Camp has been led by Kevin and Angi Sullivan.
 The camp has received multiple grants from the Eli Lilly Foundation to improve the grounds.
 The camp now serves 230 children each week of the summer session.
 Activities include horseback riding, rock climbing, swimming, canoeing, campouts, handicrafts, drama, nature, and archery among others.
 The camp also is host to many groups during the rest of the year.
 From retreats, to the local hiking club, the camp is busy year round.

 Inclusive Philosophy: CYO Camp is known for its inclusive philosophy.
 The camp believes that all people should have the opportunity to have a chance to experience camp.
 These efforts have been well documented through state and national awards from The Arc, Inc. as well as being one of the camps chosen to be a part of the National Inclusive Camping Practices Study.
 The camp is also only a handful of camps included in the book "Including Youth with Disabilities in Outdoor Programs".
 This book was one of the first to be written about the practice of inclusion in the outdoor recreation setting.